 Proving Everyone Can do it

-Although there are teams such as the Quality Improvement Team for Care Homes and Primary Care Setting who can help you with a quality improvement project you can also carry out a project yourself, here is an example of a Care Home doing it for themselves.
+Although there are teams such as the NHS Lothian Quality Improvement Team for Care Homes and Primary Care Settings who can help you with a quality improvement project you can also carry out a project yourself, here is an example of a Care Home doing it for themselves.

 Pei Shan Ng from Camilla House lead and completed a QI project creating a skin tear E-kit and instruction card to improve skin tear management.